-In the midst of the changes in our industry, an important initiative for us in recent years was to increase the profitability of the Tommy Bahama business.
-These initiatives generally focused on increasing gross margin and operating margin through efforts such as: product cost reductions; selective price increases; reducing inventory purchases; redefining our approach to inventory clearance; effectively managing controllable and discretionary operating expenses; taking a more conservative approach to retail store openings and lease renewals; and continuing our efforts to reduce Asia-Pacific operating losses.
-While we have made progress on these initiatives in recent years, we expect to make further progress on improving the profitability of the Tommy Bahama business in Fiscal 2019 and future years.
+In the midst of the changes in our industry, an important initiative for us has been to increase the profitability of the Tommy Bahama business.
+These initiatives generally focus on increasing gross margin and operating margin through efforts such as: product cost reductions; selective price increases; reducing inventory purchases; redefining our approach to inventory clearance; effectively managing controllable and discretionary operating expenses; taking a more conservative approach to retail store openings and lease renewals; and improving Asia-Pacific operating results.
+While we have made progress on these initiatives in recent years, improving the profitability of the Tommy Bahama business will remain a primary focus.